longhairguy/testApp/README.md

 # Basic Description

-## END GOAL
+### END GOAL

-     #### The main purpose of this platform is to provide free education to all.
+The main purpose of this platform is to provide free education to all.
-     ##### It will be a community platform on which anyone can come up and practise for their exams by following different practise path provided.
+It will be a community platform on which anyone can come up and practise for their exams by following different practise path provided.

-## Intial Phase
+### Intial Phase

-### Intially we are targetting SSC (Staff Selection Commision) Examination .
-### Here Students can come up make their account and can do practise for their exam for free of cost.
+Intially we are targetting SSC (Staff Selection Commision) Examination .Here Students can come up make their account and can do practise for their exam for free of cost.

 ## Practise Trials
 ### The project is divided into three sections: